ibuchanan/bruno-restapi-atlassian/README.md

 create 1 client (called an App in the console) for each Bruno collection:
 1. OAuth (This is required, others are optional)
+1. Confluence v1
+1. Confluence v2
+1. Jira Platform v2
-2. Jira Platform
+1. Jira Platform v3
+1. Jira Service Management
-3. Jira Software
+1. Jira Software

 For each collection,
 copy the `.env.example` to `.env`,